 Thanks to help from all levels of government and countless hours of volunteer labour, the trestles were rebuilt following the original plans.
 Today, the Myra Canyon section of the KVR is one of the most popular and breathtaking day trips for residents and tourists alike in the Okanagan Valley.

 Fall is an ideal time to visit the Myra Canyon trestles.
 People come from all over the world to ride their bikes along the smooth and gently sloped rail bed and over the trestles.
 The Myra trestles are a short drive from Kelowna.
 Take KLO Road to McCulloch Rd. and then follow McCulloch Rd. past Gallagher’s Canyon Golf Course.
 A few kilometers past Gallagher’s Canyon, follow the Myra Forest Service Rd. eight kilometers to the parking lot at Myra.
 The dirt road is well maintained but it can be dusty and there are sections of washboard.
 Take plenty of water and snacks, and leave yourself lots of time to sit back and enjoy the amazing views.

 If you’re looking for a day trip that’s just a short drive from Kelowna and is steeped in history and beautiful scenery, look no further than the spectacular Myra Canyon Trestles.
 Don’t forget to take your bikes.

-To get your car inspected or repaired before you head out on your next great adventure, contact Kelowna Infiniti Nissan.
+To get your car inspected or repaired before you head out on your next great adventure, contact Kelowna Nissan.